Eclipse-SDV-Hackathon-Accenture/maestro-challenge/in-vehicle-stack/config-overrides.md

     ```

 The In-Vehicle Stack service will now use your modified configuration.
 Note that any configuration
-changes will require a restart of the stack.
-You can restart the stack by following the steps for
+changes will require a restart of the in-vehicle stack.
+You can restart the in-vehicle stack by following the steps for
 [Ankaios](../eclipse-ankaios/README.md#startup-check-before-development).

 ### Override In-Vehicle Stack configuration in Eclipse BlueChi